San Diego Blood Bank gives community the opportunity to support Ukraine -

 San Diego Blood Bank gives community the opportunity to support Ukraine

-SAN DIEGO (KUSI) – The San Diego Blood Bank has been joining other blood banks across the country in providing financial assistance to the Ukrainian people.
+SAN DIEGO (KUSI) – The San Diego Blood Bank has joined a nation-wide effort to provide financial assistance to those impacted by the ongoing violence in Ukraine.

-Claudine Van Gonka, Director of Community Relations & Marketing at the San Diego Blood Bank, joined KUSI’s Logan Byrnes on “Good Evening San Diego” to discuss details of the event.
+Claudine Van Gonka, Director of Community Relations & Marketing at the San Diego Blood Bank, joined KUSI’s Matt Prichard to discuss their efforts to help those in Ukraine.

-Every blood donation made at a San Diego Blood Bank donation location or mobile blood drive through April 5 will prompt the blood bank to make a financial contribution to UNICEF to support Ukrainian civilians who need help.
+Every blood donation made at any San Diego Blood Bank donation location or mobile blood drive from now to April 5 will result in a financial contribution to UNICEF on behalf of the donor in support of Ukrainian civilians in need of help.